newghost/websvr/README.md

       , header  : require("fs").readFileSync("web/header.xml")
     });

-And more, you can use template and render it by using websvr.render(tmplPath, model, callback), tmplPath relative to webSvr.root;
+And more, you can use template and render it by using websvr.render(tmplPath, model, callback), tmplPath relative to webSvr.home;

     //pre-defined model
     var model = {};